polterguy/polterguy.github.io/documentation/magic.lambda.caching/index.md

 cache.set:cache-item-key
    expiration:5
    value:Howdy world

 cache.clear
 cache.get:cache-item-key
 ```

 Notice, the above Hyperlambda should not return any item in its last invocation to **[cache.get]**
 since the cache was cleared before invoking it.
-The slot also optionally takes a **[filter]** argument,
+The slot also optionally takes a filter argument
-which if provided, will _only_ delete items starting out with the specified filter.
-Usage example
+as its value, which if provided, will _only_ delete items starting out with the specified filter.
-can be found below.
+Usage example can be found below.

 ```
-cache.clear
-   filter:foo.bar
+cache.clear:foo.bar
 ```

 The above will _only_ remove cache items having a key that starts out with _"foo.bar"_ implying